junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy shivers under the press of the young palm.
 The touch of his daughter has never made him tremble like this.

-Lightning and thunder rolls out around them, Castiel spreads his wings, not refraining from displaying them.
+Lightning and thunder roll out around them.
+Castiel spreads his wings, not refraining from displaying them.
 The other angels flinch, edging slowly toward the door's direction.

-"You may have bigger concern to handle right now, by the way," he tells them, as the shadow of his wings spread to the fullest, dark like night on the wall of the cell room.
+"You may have bigger concerns to handle right now, by the way," he tells them, as the shadow of his wings spread to the fullest, dark like night on the wall of the cell room.
 "The humans already breached the outer defense.
 They're really here for me and him, but they won't find either of us.
 Kill them, or get killed."

 He flies up before the other angels can answer.